hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 you can keep secret tokens, environment-specific data, and other types of information out of your templates.
 This maximizes the portability of the template.

-Using user variables expects you to know how configuration templates work.
-If you don't know how configuration templates work yet, please read that page first.

 ## Practices